grafana/agent/docs/sources/flow/tasks/configure/configure-kubernetes.md

 1. Create a local `values.yaml` file with a new Helm chart configuration.

-   1. You can create a copy of the values file that you used previously or download a copy of the default [values.yaml][].
+   1. You can use your own copy of the values file or download a copy of the default [values.yaml][].

    1. Make changes to your `values.yaml` to customize settings for the Helm chart.